Test multicast traffic in K8s

 Prerequisites

-For this test to work, a user should have at least two nodes.
+For this test to work, a user should have at least two nodes, and each node must be in a different pod.

 STEP ONE: Create A Consumer